Rajeshwari-Rudra/apache_beam-python/README.md

 ## Sub-topic : Minimal Word Count
 -------------------------------------------------------
+* Minimal word count is an implementation of word count for a given dataset.
+* I will be creating a simple data processing pipeline that reads a text file and counts the number of occurrences of every word in that dataset.
 * I have worked on "Minimal Word Count" for the file 'key_benifits.csv' of Shopify app store.
 * The dataset, I have choosen is Kaggle.
 Here is the link [Shopify app store](https://www.kaggle.com/usernam3/shopify-app-store)
 * I have choosen the Google colaboratory to run the code.